 No, the LIDAR sensor isn't there for advancing Face ID face-scanning login, rather it's for use in Augmented Reality (AR) applications.

 Ultimately, the LIDAR scanner features in the iPhone 12 Pro series and latest iPad Pro models to enhance the accuracy of distance and measurement - something that's renowned for being not especially accurate using just camera sensors alone.

 LIDAR is a pulsed laser that records the time it takes - at nano-second speeds - for that signal to return to source, enabling it to generate a 3D model with greater accuracy than just a simple camera ever could.

 Think of it like the way a bat 'sees' the world around it; those pulses create an image.
-In the case of the iPad Pro, the LIDAR image is one part of the puzzle, using data from motion sensors and cameras to help with accuracy.
+In the case of the iPad Pro and iPhone 12 Pro, the LIDAR image is one part of the puzzle, using data from motion sensors and cameras to help with accuracy.